 Acid Queen is the second solo album while Tina was still married with Ike Turner.
-Most of the songs from the a-side are covers of famous rock songs from The Rolling Stones, The Who and Led Zeppelin, while all songs from the b-side were written by Ike and Tina.
+All songs from the a-side are covers of famous rock songs from The Rolling Stones, The Who and Led Zeppelin, while all songs from the b-side are Ike Turner compositions.
 The title track is a re-recorded version from the Tommy soundtrack.
-Baby, Get It On, the first from four singles, is an Ike Turner production and their very last chart success before they separated.
+Baby, Get It On, the first from four singles, was Ike & Tina's very last chart success before they separated.
 Beside other artists, Kim Carnes did the backing vocals on some tracks, as well as Rod Taylor on Whole Lotta Love.
 Tina performed Acid Queen live in the late concerts from Ike & Tina as well as at most of her solo concerts.
 Live versions are available on the home video Nice ’N' Rough from 1982 and One Last Time from 2000.
 The album was reissued on compact disc from EMI Records with some bonus tracks in 1991.

 Producer: Denny Diante & Spencer Proffer (side a) / Denny Diante, Spencer Proffer & Ike Turner (side b)